tjper/teleport/design.md

 ##### Streaming Output

-Streaming output will involve reading a log file from `/var/log/jobworker` in chunks and writing it to the client until the client stops tailing the output.
+Streaming output will involve reading a log file from `/var/log/jobworker` in chunks and writing it to the client until EOF is reached.
+If the client uses the `--tail` flag, the output will be streamed until the client ends the stream.

 ##### JobStatus